PetrouchkaMoise/PetrouchkaMoise-PoetryRepo/README.md

 her Bae, Boo, or her Boy| She wanted a love that conjugated | my shoestring shackles | I won you | your ...  | you want to borrow

 ### Translating the Love
+In order to translate the poem into a format that would be convereted into a soundwave, only a part of a stanza could be selected .
+The following lines were selected to create the waveform illustrated below.

-Have you Ever Loved My Special K,
+> Have you Ever Loved My Special K,
 > Whether you thought you were her Bae, Boo, or her Boy
 > Wanting to believe that all she gave was all for you,
 > My Special K bathed you with a smile